timbeurskens/teensy-nuttx-docker/README.md

 By default, the application entry-point is set to `nsh_main`.
 This can be modified by setting the entry point parameter in `RTOS Features > Tasks and Scheduling > Application entry point`.

 Alternatively you can run a start-up script in NSH.
 This method can be more convenient if more tasks need to be spawned in parallel.
+Instructions for start-up scripts can be found [here](https://nuttx.apache.org/docs/10.0.0/components/nsh/installation.html#nuttshell-start-up-scripts).

 ## Building and flashing